'80s on 8

 '80s on 8 (also known as The Big '80s on 8) is a commercial-free, satellite radio station on Sirius XM Radio channel 8 and also Dish Network 6008.
 As a result of the Sirius/XM merger on November 12, 2008, the channel was merged with the Big '80s channel on Sirius 8, and took its current name.
 The channel plays hit music from the 1980s.

-The channel was created in 2000/2001 and programmed by Bruce Kelly, a veteran radio program director and morning drive/afternoon personality.
-Kelly's morning show was one of XM's highest rated programs.
-Kelly remained through 2005.

-The channel is currently voice-tracked by the four living original MTV VJs: Nina Blackwood, Mark Goodman, Alan Hunter and Martha Quinn (part-time).
-The hosts record their programs from their homes.
+The channel was created in 2000/2001 and programmed by veteran radio program director and morning drive/afternoon personality Bruce Kelly, whose morning show was one of XM's highest rated programs, until 2005.
+It is currently voice-tracked by the four living original MTV VJs: Nina Blackwood, Mark Goodman, Alan Hunter and Martha Quinn (part-time), all of whom record their programs from their homes.
 There are no live announcers at any time on this channel.